Lee Shin Cheng: Early life

 Lee grew up northeast of Kuala Lumpur on a rubber plantation, where his father ran a small Chinese food shop.
 He left school at the age of 11 to help support his family, selling ice cream on a bicycle for four years before returning to finish high school.
 At the age of 22, he sought work with the Dunlop Estate—a European-owned oil palm plantation company—for a supervisory job, but was turned down as he did not speak English fluently.
 He went on to get a field supervisor's job with at another palm oil company.

 Twenty years later, Lee bought Dunlop Estate.
 In 2008, he recalled the happiest day of his life in an interview with the New Straits Times, saying, "My happiest day was in 1989 when I bought Dunlop Estate from Multi-Purpose Holdings Bhd.
 This was because during the late 1960s, I had applied for a job at Dunlop Estate but they did not employ me because I was not adequately qualified.
 If they had employed me, I would probably not have owned the entire asset of Dunlop Estate today.
 This purchase marked a significant milestone in my life".

-Tree talker
+Tree whisperer

 Lee adopted a hands-on managerial style and focused on maximizing palm oil yields.
 Lee's walkabouts on IOI's 152,000 hectares of oil palm plantations in Malaysia and Indonesia earned him the "tree talker" moniker among journalists, rival plantation companies, and bankers in Malaysia.

 At an awards reception speech in July 2009, Lee remarked on his moniker, saying, "I am always quoted as talking to the trees, so it looks like I have to continue talking to the trees to get another award".